szymor/anarch/README.md

 ![](https://talk.pokitto.com/uploads/default/original/2X/e/e69a5e26aee3bd726494e793770911ab83345187.png)

+## code guide

+TODO

+source files

+portability, only backend, avoiding dependencies

+how to port to new platform, frontend, configs in files

+all images are 32x32, image compression, transparency

+integer math

+raycastlib, 1D zbuffer

+palette

+rng, produces all byte values

+AI

+map format

+main loop, constant time step

+optimizations, move computations to compile time, approximations (taxicab, ...), precomputations, -O3

 ## usage rights

-**tl;dr: CC0 + waiver of all rights, completely public domain as much as humanly possible, do absolutely anything you want**
+**tl;dr: everything in this repository is CC0 + waiver of all rights, completely public domain as much as humanly possible, do absolutely anything you want**

 This work's goal is to never be encumbered by any exclusive intellectual property rights, it is intended to always stay completely and forever in the public domain, available for any use whatsoever.